All-Purpose/Utility Vehicle Inspection & Info

 UTVs:

-• Limited to Roads 35 MPH or Under
+Limited to County Roads 35 MPH or Under.
+See the map below for reference.

-If you have questions about the legalities of off-road vehicles, please email XXXXXXXXXXXXXX
+If you have questions about the legalities of off-road vehicles, please review the above information carefully.
+(Do not call 9-1-1)